ToniWonKanobi/theoveranalyzed.net/README.md

 This is a slightly modified version that is used on the [Data McFly Blog](http://blog.datamcfly.com).
 Some of the changes we've made include:

 * Added a `/sitemap.xml` route
-* Added Linked List support
+* Added support for tagging posts, to help better organize posts.
 * Separated some templates from index.md into their own individual files, just to make it easier to manage the blog's layout.

 # Design Goals